-While opioid overuse percentage was declining, COVID-19 pandemic and more problematic access to healthcare increased the number of opioid overdoses.
-Due to the numerous problematic after-effects of taking opioids many seek alternative herbal substitutes to ease pain and achieve other benefits.
+While opioid overuse percentage was declining, the COVID-19 pandemic and more problematic access to healthcare increased the number of opioid overdoses.
+Due to the numerous problematic after-effects of taking opioids, many seek alternative herbal substitutes to ease pain and achieve other benefits.

 What Is Kratom?